Exploring Ways to Sleep Better Naturally

 “Nutritionally, we immediately look at adjusting or reducing the time or amount of caffeine, sugar, and refined carbohydrates that a person is consuming,” he says.
 Technology is a common culprit, as well.
 “I advise patients to place cellphones outside of the bedroom.
 No screens near the bed.
 Even turning the Wi-Fi off before going to bed can help.
 You would be surprised at how sensitive some people are to Wi-Fi,” Pellegrino says.

-When treating sleep issues, some people think of taking a melatonin supplement.
+Many people seek sleep remedies such as meditation and yoga classes, or use cannabis (which can be found at stores similar to green genie dispensary) to help their bodies relax for a good night’s sleep.
+Talking about cannabis, in the last few years, it seemed to have gained unfathomable popularity in regard to improving sleep.
+Needless to say, the popularity of the herb has surpassed that of meditation and yoga, such is its effectiveness.
+Moreover, it is believed that with the ease of marijuana law in several countries and the availability of the most potent products like d8 disposables at online dispensaries, the popularity of cannabis will skyrocket in the near future.
+In spite of this, some people still seem to be reluctant to use marijuana.
+Those individuals seem to be thinking of taking a melatonin supplement instead.
 But Pellegrino says that most people take too much melatonin, which can cause further problems in the body.
 For example, essentially “overdosing” on melatonin can cause the body to stop producing melatonin on its own all together.
 “The original recommended dosage was 0.3 mg, but the pharmaceutical industry turned that into 3 mg,” says Pellegrino.
-“Now, you see common single dosages of 5 or 10 mg at any pharmacy or grocery store.”
+“Now, you see common single dosages of 5 or 10 mg in any pharmacy or grocery store.”

-Instead, Pellegrino likes to take a herbal approach that involves consuming herbs that are classified as adaptogens.
+Instead, there are better alternatives these days that have proved to solve a lot of sleep problems.
+For example, a thorough TRS Detox is sometimes all you need to restore your body’s natural processes that induce sleep.
+Pellegrino, however, likes to take a herbal approach that involves consuming herbs that are classified as adaptogens.
 Adaptogens are strictly plants that can be taken in a herbal beverage, liquid extract, or encapsulated form.
 These particular groups of plants are proven to enhance the resiliency of the body and to support the process known as allostasis, which is the ability to maintain stability through change.

 “Adaptogens are appropriate for most ages,” says Pellegrino.
 “Gaia Herbs, HerbFarm, and various practitioner lines are what I most turn to most when prescribing adaptogens.”

 Curious about CBD or hemp oil extracts?
 Pellegrino says that when taking these forms of nervous system relaxants, it’s important to consider quality and purity above all else.
-Sante maintains the highest standards when it comes to the lines of CBD oil that they carry, so that customers can be assured that they are only getting the cleanest and most effective product.
+Of all the CBD-related products, Shatter (learn more) has one of the highest purity levels, which is why it is preferred by many.
+Sante maintains the highest standards when it comes to the lines of CBD oil that they carry so that customers can be assured that they are only getting the cleanest and most effective product.

 “I may also suggest GABA as a supplement, which is helpful for those whose nervous systems are running hot,” says Pellegrino.
 5-HTP is another supplement frequently suggested by Sante wellness practitioners as it is a precursor to serotonin, which can become depleted over time due to a person’s lifestyle, age, hormone levels, or even prescription medications.